ndrean/UpImage/README.md

 ## Authentication/Authorization

 Minimum friction: full authorization for authenticated users.
-Using `Github` or `Google One-Tap` authentication, no password required.
+We used `Github` or `Google One-Tap` authentication, no password required: "find_or_create".

 ### Encrypt email and query it

-The email is encrypted (this is reversible) and is not searchable (because repeating an encryption on an input will walways given a different output - ciphertext - thus unique, so you can never match it).
-Its hash version (via `:sha256`) is however searchable (because repeating a hash on an input will always give the same output - hash - and cannot be "unhashed" (ie reversed to plaintext), thus considered as "safe".
+The email is encrypted (reversible) but is not searchable (because repeating an encryption on an input will walways given a different output - ciphertext - thus unique, so you can never match it).
+Its hash version (via `:sha256`) is however searchable because repeating a hash on an input will always give the same output, a hash.
+It _cannot_ -in terms of computation time, ie no better than a random search - be "unhashed" (ie reversed to plaintext), thus is considered as "safe".

 [A blog on Erlang crypto](https://www.thegreatcodeadventure.com/elixir-encryption-with-erlang-crypto/)